-Shortly after the river crossing the trail crosses over a gravel road which goes north to the educational center.
+Shortly after the river crossing, the trail crosses over a gravel road which goes north to a conservation educational center.

-Crossing the road the trail becomes less distinct and you need to look for the route markers to confirm the direction that you need to walk.
+Crossing the road, the trail becomes less distinct and you have to look for the route markers to confirm the direction that you need to walk.

 Soon the path starts a gentle climb, again passing through a ledge of boulders and then joins a well maintained trail from the educational center.